Edward Weismiller: Life

+Also in 1936, Weismiller was awarded a Rhodes Scholarship to Oxford University, though this was interrupted upon the onset of World War II.
 In 1941, Random House hired Weismiller, then a 26-year-old student, to translate the first award-winning novel of Franco-Khmer poet Makhali-Phal into English.
-La Favorite de dix ans was published in New York in 1942 as The Young Concubine.
-In 2008, Professor Weismiller began advising a literary team working to produce an updated version of his original translation incorporating cultural background material unavailable in 1941.
+La favorite de dix ans was subsequently published in New York in 1942 as The Young Concubine.